 Our Analysis and Test Results

-The Mini Metro has an impressive packing economy that allowed us to fit proportionally more in less space (see Volume/Weight Ratio below).
-But in the broader review, this Chrome bag didn't get high marks.
-There is no added protection for laptops/electronics, no key clip or easy-access external pocket, not a lot of organization features.
+The Mini Metro has an impressive packing economy that allows you to fit proportionally more in less space.
+But beyond that aspect, this bag loses some points in this category.
+There is no added protection for a laptop, no key clip or easy-access external pocket, and not a lot of organization features.
 There is, however, a sewn daisy chain on the shoulder strap (complete with reflective trim) for mounting bike lights or clipping carabiners.
-Overall, this is a true messenger bag, simple and pure, no frills, not a lot of pockets, and certainly nothing on the outside to get hung up on in stop-and-go traffic or busy subways.
+Overall, this is a true messenger bag, simple and pure, no-frills, not a lot of pockets, and certainly nothing on the outside to get hung up on in stop-and-go traffic or busy subways.
 For the right kind of commuter, it can be perfect, but if you require a lot of pockets and don't have your own padded laptop sleeve, you may be disappointed.

 Ease of Use